Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 ## From one entity to many parts

-Let's examine a program that asks the user to enter exam points and turns them into grades.
-Finally, the program prints the distribution of the grades as stars.
-The program stops reading inputs when the user inputs an empty string.
-An example program looks as follows:
+Consider a program that prompts the user to enter exam points and converts them into grades.
+The program also displays the grade distribution using stars.
+The program terminates when the user inputs an empty string.
+An example implementation of the program is shown below:

 <sample-output>